cj-dfinity/guides/Candid.md

 }
 ```

-The Counter dapp has three public functions: `get()`, `set(nat)` and `inc()`
+The Counter dapp has three public functions: `get()`, `set(nat)` and `inc()`.
 From the service description we can see, that the get() function returns a number, and the service is a query function (faster execution).
 The set takes a number as an argument, but doesn't return anything, and inc() doesn't take an argument and doesn't return anything.

 See more advanced uses of Candid in the [documentation](https://internetcomputer.org/docs/current/developer-docs/build/candid/candid-concepts) or in other [Motoko examples](https://github.com/dfinity/examples/tree/master/motoko).